gaulinsoft/fusion/README.md

 ### Language Features

 The following list outlines the various language features that are currently available in the fusion superset.
-Each feature shows the output provided by the lexer for syntax highlighting and tokenization followed by that of the parser for transpiling fusion to JavaScript.
+Each code snippet presents the output provided by the lexer for syntax highlighting and tokenization followed by that of the parser when transpiling fusion to JavaScript.

 #### Inline HTML
 ![Inline HTML](http://cdn.gaulinsoft.com/fusion/readme_html.png)